eeverman/andhow/README.md

 *	Nulls might be explicitly set, possibly w/ EL.
 In that case, the LoaderState (and ConfigPoints) will need to track if a value is explicitly set in some way other than figuring it out from a null value.
+*	Add intentions to Loaders to indicate that a loader is intended to load an entire group.
+This would require that all required params in a group must be present in via the loader.

 Design Choices
 --------------